Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, despair, decline, cave, you name it.

 The only reason that he and other people have their power is because people keep bowing down to them and giving them power.

-We might get hit a little bit on our uh profit margins, but why are you gonna give up your independence?
+We might get hit a little bit on our profit margins.

-I just I I still can't understand.
+I just, I still can't understand.

 Well, you're right.

-You're right, but let me try to explain how this happens.
+But let me try to explain how this happens.

 And what you must try to do here is relate to the liberal brain and the liberal mind.

-So let's now become for just a moment, you and me, Brian, will become Amy Pascal.
+So let's now become, for just a moment, you and me, Brian, will become Amy Pascal.

 And she is the co-leading highest executive at Sony.

-Okay, so right away we know she's in a business filled with make believe and phoniness and fraud, slapping people on the back and making a lot of people you don't like like you.
+Okay, so right away we know she's in a business filled with make-believe and phoniness and fraud, slapping people on the back and making a lot of people you don't like like you.

-As such, I don't know what her real politics are, Probably liberal, but even if they're not, she has to act like one.
+Probably liberal, but even if they're not, she has to act like one.

 She has to be one.